garrettmflynn/escode/libraries/escompose/README.md

 component.__element.click()
 ```

+However, **class instances are assumed to be sufficiently instanced by the user**.
+As such, local objects attached to the class itself will be shared across instances.

+### Arrays
 In specific cases, an array may be useful to apply bulk operations to independent Components:
 ```js
 const components = escompose.create([esc, myButton, esc], {